 - 1 oz.
 Vodka

-Over time the recipe changed slightly.
-Today’s version of the Long Island Iced Tea is slightly better-balanced.
-But it is still almost as potent as in the traditional cocktail recipe.
+Over time the recipe continued to change until we got today's well-balanced version of the Long Island Iced Tea, nearly as potent as in the traditional cocktail.